 Registrant's water supply and revenues are significantly affected, both in the short-run and the long run, by changes in meteorological conditions.
-Registrant's water supplies remain adequate to meet anticipated requirements.
-State reservoirs are at 86% of capacity, which is 113% of average for this time of year.
-Although overall groundwater conditions remain at adequate levels, certain of SCW's groundwater supplies have been affected to varying degrees by various forms of contamination which, in some cases, have caused increased reliance on purchased water in its supply mix.
+The 2000 water year, October 1, 1999 to September 30, 2000 was classified as a near normal year.
+The Northern Sierra 8-station index recorded precipitation at 114% of normal.
+The statewide weighted average precipitation was 98% of normal.
+The eight major reservoirs in California with a capacity of 17,940,000 acre feet currently hold 11,073,000 acre feet which is 62% of capacity, as compared to 67% last year at this time.
+Although overall groundwater conditions remain at adequate levels in most of SCW's operating areas, certain of SCW's groundwater supplies have been affected to varying degrees by various forms of contamination which, in some cases, have caused increased reliance on purchased water in its supply mix.